karan-exe/CloudBook/README.md

 # CloudBook

-Download `#ffffff` All packages for backend folder and also for the frontend part Run:- **npm run both** to start backend server and frontend server simultaneously
+` #ffffff Download All packages for backend folder and also for the frontend part`

+Run:- **npm run both** to start backend server and frontend server simultaneously